 2008 – 15.5 billion yen

-This lovely story from Studio Ghibli follows Ponyo, a magical little fish who wishes to become human to stay by her friend Sosuke's side.
-The richly detailed animation and innocent narrative make this film an unforgettable experience.
+This adorable story from Studio Ghibli follows Ponyo, a magical goldfish who wishes to become human to stay by her friend Sosuke’s side.
+The animation rich in details and the innocent narrative make this film an unforgettable experience.

 8. Weathering With You (Tenki no Ko)